 Here is what those 11 commitments are and where they stand today:

 |1.
-Allow the International Committee of the Red Cross access to prisons||PARTIALLY FULFILLED||The International Committee of the Red Cross (ICRC) visited six prisons between January and June 2013 and recently visited prisons in Rakhine State.
+Allow the International Committee of the Red Cross access to prisons||PARTIALLY FULFILLED||The International Committee of the Red Cross (ICRC) visited 17 places of detention in the first half of 2014.
 However, the ICRC agreement with Burma restricts it from publicly reporting on prison conditions.
 Allegations of torture and ill treatment in prisons continue, many prisons remain unvisited, and many more people are believed to be detained on military bases with no access to international monitors.|

 |2.
-Establish UN High Commissioner for Human Rights Office in Burma||NOT FULFILLED||Despite President Thein Sein signing on to opening of an office in November 2012, there has been no progress on its establishment.|
+Establish UN High Commissioner for Human Rights Office in Burma||NOT FULFILLED||Despite President Thein Sein agreeing to the opening of a UN Human Rights office in November 2012, there has been no progress on its establishment.|

 |3.
 Allow blacklisted people to enter and leave the country||PARTIALLY FULFILLED||Over 2,000 journalists, critics, and others deemed a threat to national security were removed from Burma’s travel blacklist in August 2012 and 1,000 doctors were removed in October 2013.
-However, more than 2,000 people remain on the list.|
+With no official numbers it is unclear how many more remain on the list.|

 |8.
 Sign the Additional Protocol to the UN nuclear agency’s Comprehensive Safeguards Agreement||FULFILLED||In September 2013, Burma signed the Additional Protocol allowing further access to information and inspections by the International Atomic Energy Agency (IAEA).|

 |10.
-More open and accountable government||PARTIALLY FULFILLED||The Burmese government joined the UN Convention against Corruption, enacted an anti-corruption law, and declared it will join the Extractive Industries Transparency Initiative.
-However, governance reform is still greatly lacking and Burma continues to be listed as among the most corrupt countries in the world.
+More open and accountable government||PARTIALLY FULFILLED||The Burmese government joined the UN Convention against Corruption, enacted an anti-corruption law and is a candidate for the Extractive Industries Transparency Initiative.
+However, reforms are still greatly lacking and Burma remains one of the most corrupt countries in the world.
 Press freedoms have backslid, highlighted by the recent death of a journalist in military custody|

 |11.
-Combat human trafficking||PARTIALLY FULFILLED||The Burmese government has taken steps to address human trafficking, including launching a U.S.-Burma Trafficking in Persons dialogue in August 2013 and marking international “Anti-Human Trafficking Day” for the first time on September 13, 2013.
+Combat human trafficking||PARTIALLY FULFILLED||The Burmese government has taken steps to address human trafficking, launching a U.S.-Burma Trafficking in Persons dialogue in 2013.
 However, Burma remains a Tier 2 country on the U.S. State Department’s Annual Trafficking in Persons report.
 The 2014 report noted, “the government failed to demonstrate overall increasing efforts to combat trafficking from the previous year” and avoided downgrade to Tier 3 through granting of a waiver.|